hlehoux2021/MyHargassner/README.md

    - Handles Telnet responses from the pellet boiler and forwards them to IGW
    - Handles Telnet requests from internal components, forwards them to boiler and provide replies to internal component
-   - requests the pellet boiler configuration (Modes for the boiler or from different zones) from the boiler sends a "$par get changed " telnet request to the pellet boiler publishes the pellet boiler response to the "info" channel"
+   - requests the pellet boiler configuration (Modes for the boiler or from different zones) from the boiler sends a "$par" telnet request to the pellet boiler publishes the pellet boiler response to the "info" channel"
    - Creates an MqttActuator component as soon as the pellet boiler is discovered
    - requests Analyser() class to analyse telnet requests and responses